Goal & motivation

-- v2 components are shown in blue boxes.
+- Modern components are shown in blue boxes.

-- v1 components are shown in red boxes.
+- Legacy components are shown in red boxes.

-In addition, all unit tests with generated manifests are v2 components.
+In addition, all unit tests with generated manifests are modern components.

 Component manager launches

-Use this terminology when talking about the state of migrating a component and its tests from v1 to v2.
+Use this terminology when talking about the state of migrating a legacy component and its tests to the modern framework.

 |The component||Tests that exercise it|

-"basemgr is a partially migrated component with partially migrated tests.
-Specifically, ..."
+basemgr is a partially migrated component with partially migrated tests.

-"setui_service was prototyped to v2 and it exposed some missing dependencies."
+setui_service's modern component was prototyped and it exposed some missing

 How to help